sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-final-case.md

     + What are the wine regions detected?
     + What are the best wines according to the reviews?
     + Search for Terrazas and report which data was found.
-    + What are the wines from Uruguai and Argentina?
+    + What are the wines from Uruguay and Argentina?

 ## Cleaning your environment - Again